RanaAlaaTahon/car-price-analysis/README.md

 - The photos used on the home and sign-up page are from This Open-Source site
 - The images used for the gallery page were taken from this other open-source site

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support through this project.
+- Thanks to Vasi, for guidance and support throughout the project.